cowprotocol/docs/docs/cow-protocol/reference/contracts/periphery/composable_cow.md

 By setting `proof` to zero-length, this indicates to `ComposableCoW` that the order is a single order, and not part of a Merkle Tree.

 ### `Proof`

+Some services pick up new conditional orders automatically from on-chain events.

+The proof data can be emitted on-chain, but it can also be retrieved from other supported on-chain services.

+The location field signals where this data can be retrieved.

 ```solidity
 struct Proof {